Frenzy017/harvard-certs/README.md

 # harvard-certs
-Adding completed Harvard Manage Mentor Certifications
+This repository holds all completed by me Harvard ManageMentor® Certifications